 In this unique Korean Temple Stay, travelers have a choice between two types of programs- the experience program & the relaxation program.
 The programs include steps like Chamseon (Zen Meditation), Yebul (ceremonial service) & Dado (tea service).
 All these programs are designed to relax your mind and enrich your spirit.
 Under the relaxation program, one can also trade Chamseon for a conversation with a monk over a cup of tea.
 This can be a perfect choice if you wish to explore and know more about Korean Buddhism.

 4. Haeinsa Temple Stay, Hapcheon-gun, Gyeongsangnam-do

 South Korea has several tourist attractions, and one amongst them is this famous Korean Temple Stay.
 It is located in the Gayasan mountains amidst nature’s touch.
 It is famous for something that you might not come across in any other corner of the world ever.

 This monastery houses a collection of over 81,258 tablets containing Buddhist manuscripts known as the Palmandaejanggyeong (Tripitaka Koreana).
-You can avail either of the two stay options – two day-one-night Temple stay program or the no-limit freestyle program.
-During the summers, in Haeinsa Temple Stay, an unforgettable five days-four nights training program is also available.
+You can avail of either of the two stay options – two day-one-night Temple stay program or the no-limit freestyle program.
+In Haeinsa Temple Stay, an unforgettable five days-four nights training program is also available in the summers.
 If you are a history lover, then you must not miss out on this one.